watson-developer-cloud/text-bot-openwhisk/README.md

    ```none
    wsk action invoke --blocking openwhisk-textbot-cloudant --param conversation '{ "input": { "text": "Hello", "language": "en" }, "context": {} }' --param _id test --param _rev null
    ```
    If you get a JSON response with no status error messages, then your sequence has been successfully created.

-To ensure that your document is saved in your Cloudant DB instance, go to your [Bluemix dashboard](https://console.bluemix.net/dashboard/apps), click on your Cloudant DB service instance, then click on the **Launch** button.
+6. To ensure that your document is saved in your Cloudant DB instance, go to your [Bluemix dashboard](https://console.bluemix.net/dashboard/apps), click on your Cloudant DB service instance, then click on the **Launch** button.
 Once you are viewing your list of **Databases**, click on the name of your weather bot database.
 If you see an entry with the same ID number used in the ```wsk``` command, then your sequence has sucessfully written to the database.
 If you would like to view the context that has been saved, then check the **Include Docs** box at the top of the page.

+### Additions to the React app

+* Cloudant integration requires the DB document's ```_id``` and ```_rev``` to be passed in the UI.
+* The document ID numbers should be UUIDs.
+Install the Node [UUID Package](https://www.npmjs.com/package/uuid) and follow the instructions on how to generate the IDs.

 ## Create an API